 Brian can be contacted at firstname.lastname@example.org.

-Robert Jesus hails from Madeira, where he learned his golf, and came to England three years ago to pursue his qualification as a PGA professional.
+Robert Jesus hails from Madeira, where he learned his golf, and came to England in 2017 to pursue his qualification as a PGA professional.

-Robert, who is 24, was playing in professional events on Madeira at the age of 16 before turning professional in 2012.
+Robert, who was 22 when he joined the staff, was playing in professional events on Madeira at the age of 16 before turning professional in 2012.

-He joined Canterbury two years ago and is in the second year of a three-year golf business studies degree course through Birmingham University.
+He is in his final year of a three-year golf business studies degree course through Birmingham University.

 His area of speciality at Canterbury is the coaching and training of youngsters and he as well as teaching children, some as young as four or five, he encourages them to enjoy their golf and to learn the basic skills on which to found their further development.